Click here to translate this page to any language.

 produces its own home-made jams, preserves, salsa and apple cider, which

 you're going to love!
-You'll also find locally produced nuts, honey, corn
+You will also find locally produced nuts, honey, corn

 and melons for sale at the produce stand, which accepts cash, checks and